mariadb-edwardstoever/galera_gtid_audit/README.md

 # galera_gtid_watch
 ### Records the GTID of Galera nodes once per minute so that a remote slave can be switched to a different Galera node as master.

 Review and edit the file create_objects.sql to meet your needs.
-You will need to install the plugin mariadb-spider-plugin on the slave.
+You will need to install the MariaDB Spider Plugin on the slave.

-Once the objects have been created, you will have tables that will compare the local gtid_slave_pos with the remote gtid_binlog_pos on a given Galera node.
-The comparison will be less valid if the slave is frequently catching up or is stopped while it is catching up.
+Once the objects have been created, you will have tables that will compare the local gtid_slave_pos with the remote gtid_binlog_pos on each Galera node.
+The comparison will be less valid if the slave is frequently behind the master.

 A quick example is seen here on the replica/slave:
 ```sql